sinacms/MultiHttp/README.md

 ![icon](https://scrutinizer-ci.com/g/sinacms/MultiHttp/badges/coverage.png?b=master)

-    This is high performance PHP curl wrapper written in php.
+    This is high performance PHP curl wrapper written in PHP.
+	It's compatible with PHP 5.3+.

+## Feature
+ - alias of curl option, e.g.  'timeout' equals 'CURLOPT_TIMEOUT' etc.
+ - Request  and  MultiRequest class  ,  can be used in any combination
+ - graceful and efficient

 ## Installation

    You can use composer to install this library from the command line.